flamelily-bluescsi/bluescsi/scsiadapter.md

 {% include carousel2.html %}

-This is SCSI Adapter for use with any SCSI situation where you need to convert a 50 pin connector to a DB25 connector.
+This is SCSI Adapter for use with any SCSI situation where you need to convert a 50 pin connector to a DB25 connector or the other way around.

 * Tested and complete
 * Female to Female adapter